 Starbucks is one of the founding members of the Transform to Net Zero coalition.
 Other members include Microsoft, Nike, Unilever, Danone, Mercedes-Benz AG, Wipro, Natura & Co and A.P.
 Moller - Maersk.
 Starbucks itself has had a strong reputation regarding corporate social responsibility for some time, as they have focused on 'green building,' supporting farmers for fair trade practices, removing plastic straws from its stores and maintaining 99% ethically sourced coffee.

-Did you know that you can access actionable trading and investing ideas on thousands of financial market instruments covering a wide range of asset classes from the Admiral Markets Supreme Edition platform?
-This upgrade is completely FREE and provides you with unparalleled tools to aid in your decision making.
+Did you know that you can access actionable trading and investing ideas on thousands of financial market instruments covering a wide range of asset classes from the Admirals Premium Analytics section?

-For example, after searching for Starbucks in the Technical Insight Lookup indicator from the Admiral Markets Supreme Edition platform, it provides technical events for short-term, intermediate-term and long-term trading and investing opportunities, as shown below:
+For example, after searching for Starbucks in the Premium Analytics section from the Admirals Trader's Room, it provides technical events for short-term, intermediate-term and long-term trading and investing opportunities, as shown below:

-To upgrade your platform for FREE today, simply click on the banner below:
+To access the Premium Analytics feature, simply click on the banner below: